-Roger is an Arts Society lecturer, and writes on countryside, canals and heritage.
+Roger Butler is an Arts Society lecturer, and writes on countryside, canals and heritage.
 He’s a Fellow of the Royal Geographical Society, & a Licentiate of the Royal Photographic Society.
 We look forward to his canals talk in 2021

-Mary-Ann will be know to most of you, having been a presenter on numerous TV programmes including Time Team, and is the author of several books.
+Mary-Ann Ochota will be know to most of you, being a presenter on numerous TV programmes including “Time Team”, and is the author of several books.
 We are very fortunate that she has found time to give us a Zoom talk in August 2021.

-Helen has a PhD on Victorian funeral customs, and is an expert on the history and folklore of death, dying & funerals.
+Helen Frisby has a PhD on Victorian funeral customs, and is an expert on the history and folklore of death, dying & funerals.
 She lives in Bristol.
 We look forward to her giving us a talk on “Victorian Ways of Death” in 2022.

-Charles is the Series Editor for Pevsner Architectural Guides at Yale University Press and has was a Commissioner for Historic England.
+Charles O’Brien is the Series Editor for Pevsner Architectural Guides at Yale University Press and has was a Commissioner for Historic England.
 He can offer many talks on Pevsner and other architecture-based subjects.

-Ian lives on Jersey and specialises on the military history of the Channel Isles.
+Ian Ronayne lives on Jersey and specialises on the military history of the Channel Isles.
 His talks include “Jersey’s Occupation”, “Jersey’s First World War”, “Jersey’s fortifications” and “The Jersey Contingent in the Irish Rifles”

-Essex based Mark is an ex-university lecturer, author, artist and designer-silversmith.
+Essex based Mark Lewis is an ex-university lecturer, author, artist and designer-silversmith.
 He offers talks on lighthouses, Art Deco / Noveau, and “Smuggling Days and Smuggling Ways” which he will give us in 2022.